adityasrini/ultralist-docs/service.md

 #### Creating a new list and setting it up to sync {#creating}

-1. Ensure you're authenticated via `ultralist check_auth`.
+1. Ensure you're authenticated via `ultralist auth check`.
 2. Create the list via `ultralist init`
 3. Ultralist will ask if you want to sync this list with ultralist.io.
 You can say `y`, and it will prompt you about which existing list you'd like to sync with, or to create a new list.
 4. Select `New list...` and give it a name.